 The cement concrete in which no reinforcement is provided is called Plain Cement Concrete(PCC).
-It is simply a mixture of cement, sand and aggregate containing the suitable proportion of water.
+It is simply a mixture of cement, sand, and aggregate containing a suitable proportion of water.

 It is sometimes called mass cement concrete or cement concrete.

 It is considerably stronger in compression but weak in tension and shear.